-The new limited edition Jaeger-LeCoultre Memovox International automatic alarm watch may be shipped with a bespoke table stand similar to that that accompanied the first Memovox models.
+The limited-edition Jaeger-LeCoultre Memovox International may be shipped with a bespoke table stand similar to that that accompanied the first Memovox models.
 Available in steel (ref.
-Q1418471) and rose gold, the watch leaves a very good impression.
+Q1418471) and rose gold, the collection leaves a very good impression.

 To our sheep, though.

-According to the Swiss company, the stand does not only provide the beautiful watch with a gorgeous pedestal, it also makes its alarm signal a lot louder: it is known that a great deal of Memovox owners do not hear the alarm when they sleep, making the whole idea of an automatic alarm watch kind of self-defeating.
+According to the Swiss company, the stand does not only provide the beautiful watch with a gorgeous pedestal, but it also makes its alarm signal a lot louder: it is known that a great deal of Memovox owners do not hear the alarm when they sleep, making the whole idea of an “automatic alarm” kind of self-defeating.

-The table stand must be ordered separately at a hefty price of €1000 significantly adding to the €8250 of the stainless steel watch.
-Buying it with a €16,100 rose gold version seems a better deal.
+The table stand must be ordered separately at a hefty price of €1000 significantly adding to the €8250 of the stainless steel variety.
+Buying it with a €16,100 rose gold version seems to be a better deal.

-As to the watch itself, it will be almost identical to the Jaeger-LeCoultre Master Memovox alarm watch we have reported on Monday but will have its central dial marked with 24 cities of the world ranging from Moscow to Paris to Dhaka to Sydney just to name a few.
-Frankly speaking, I still cant grasp the practical purpose of this.
+As to the collection itself, it will be almost identical to the Master Memovox Alarm we have reported on Monday but will have its central dial marked with 24 cities of the world ranging from Moscow to Paris to Dhaka to Sydney just to name a few.
+Frankly speaking, I still can’t grasp the practical purpose of this.

 The whole setup is animated by the gorgeous Calibre JLC 956 self-winding movement that Jaeger-LeCoultre has introduced back in 2007.
-Reported to be equipped with an alarm module designed in the 1950s, the high-grade mechanism is able to keep good time and also has a reputation of a reliable device.
-It is, as you can see, operated with two crowns where the one at 2 o’clock does all the usual business of setting time and winding the main spring, while the second one’s whole purpose is operating the alarm module.
+Reported to be equipped with an alarm module designed in the 1950s, the high-grade mechanism can keep good time and also has a reputation of a reliable device.
+It is, as you can see, operated with two crowns with the one at 2 o’clock doing all the usual business of setting time and winding the mainspring, while the second one’s whole purpose is operating the alarm module.
 The second crown is placed at 4 o’clock.
-As far as ergonomics is concerned, I usually have no problem with adjusting to this sort of crown placement, but you will probably have to make at least a brief “test drive” to get an idea whether you like the way the crowns are placed.
+As far as ergonomics is concerned, I usually have no problem with adjusting to this sort of crown placement, but you will probably have to make at least a brief “test drive” to get an idea of whether you like the way the crowns are placed.

-For the purposes of this brief review I would say that, from the point of view of usability the watch earns no less than four point five stars out of five.
-What you may happen not to like, is the price although I would say that €8250 for a high-grade mechanical wrist watch with a great alarm module is not that expensive.
+For this brief review I would say that, from the point of view of usability the Memovox International earns no less than four point five stars out of five.
+What you may happen not to like, is the price although I would say that €8250 for a high-grade mechanical wristwatch with a great alarm module is not that expensive.

 Photos: Jaeger-LeCoultre and KronosBlog